Maganuna

 All three editions of the album have identical track listings.
 The Maganona album includes songs sung in four languages; Hebrew, Arabic, English and Italian.

-Track list
+Track listing

 Note: Only the titles in their own language script and the time lengths appear on the actual cover, with the exception of the last three tracks which have "Instrumental" and "Club Mix" listed in Latin script.
 Additional details such as the language in which the songs are sung and the English translations of the song titles are given here for informational purposes only.